qvieth/mynote23/IFM-presentation.md

 Jason:

-1. Inflation of the status quo in US -> great recession
+1. Inflation of the status quo in US -> great recession -> find article
 2. Economic Background
 3. Effects of Inflation - Balance of Trade and Exchange rate